ANU-HPC/parallel-pdr/README.md

 | dagster n     | n=0 will solve the problem serially, n=1 will solve the problem in parallel via MPI. |
 | mpi_nodes n   | If solving in parallel, the number of nodes to use.                                  |
 | report_plan n | n=0 or n=1, whether to record, create and validate a plan if one exists.             |

+Additionally, many extra setting can be changed via the _./pdr/options.h_ file.

 To run: